mailjet/api-documentation/guides/_parse-api.md

 This payload is built following a structure where you can parse it and use key information by pointing to them directly (<code>From</code>, <code>Subject</code>, etc.).

-In case you need to loop over every headers or parts, you can also use the related collections and loop over it.
+In case you need to loop over every <code>Headers</code> or <code>Parts</code>, you can also use the related collections and loop over it.

 In the <code>Parts</code> collection, the <code>ContentRef</code> property is here to link a specific part (<code>Html</code> or <code>Text</code> for instance) to its associated headers.